dario-l/ses/README.md

  - Support up-conversion of events/snapshots to the newest version
  - Subscriptions to one or many event stream sources for processmanagers/projections/others with pluggable stream poolers
  - Built-in implementation for: MS SQL Server, InMemory
- - Built-in single-writer pattern for MS SQL Server implementation
+ - Built-in single-writer pattern for MS SQL Server implementation (Linearizer)

 ##### Basic example of usage